OctopusDeploy/docs/docs/infrastructure/deployment-targets/offline-package-drop.md

 ## Building the Offline Package {#OfflinePackageDrop-BuildingtheOfflinePackage}

 When Octopus deploys to an Offline Package Drop target it doesn't actually execute the deployment, but will create a folder structure complete with Packages, Scripts, Variable files, Calamari and a batch file to execute the deployment on the actual target server.
-This example is from the `OctoFX.TradingWebsite` example on [https://demo.octopus.com](https://demo.octopus.com).

 ### Naming Conventions